gumen38/cogbot/README.md

 I will update suggestion/bugs and their priorities here:

-Request: Add ability to change CoG server.
+**Request: Add ability to change CoG server**

 Source: forum

 Priority: Average

 Status: DONE

-Details: Server can be changed in currentSettings.js
+Details: Server and other info loaded automatically

-Request: Simply FoxyProxy installation and setup
+**Request: Simply FoxyProxy installation and setup**

 Source: forum

 Priority: Average

 Status: DONE

 Details: FoxyProxy removed.
 CogBot Admin Panel is proxy itself now.

-Request: Ability to manage dungeon boss strategies without visiting dungeon
+**Request: Ability to manage dungeon boss strategies without visiting dungeon**

 Source: in-game mail

 Priority: Average

 Status: will be done after UI rework

 Details: At this moment strategies can be managed also manually, they are kept in /strategiesXXXX folder.
 One may backup and restore them.
 This is not handy, and certain tool in cogbot is needed to improve strategy management.

 Planned solution: replace 'Save Default Strategy' button with: button 'Save' and one/two selectors [Abyss * Abyss_Room, Dungeon * Dungeon_Name_and_Boss, Default, World Boss]